bronnie313/real-time-search-box/README.md

 ### Deployment

-You can deploy this project using: ` Render, Heroku or web dock `
+You can deploy this project using: ` Render, Heroku or Web Dock`

 <!--
 Example: